MinhNHHH/draw-real-time/README.md

 npm start
 ```
 # Start project
-## How does it work?
-Web Draw Real Time uses *sessions*, which connect users together.
+- Web Draw Real Time uses *sessions*, which connect users together.
 All users in a session work on the same canvas.
-Web Draw Real Time uses WebSockets for the "Web" part, and the web Canvas API for the "Draw" part.
+_ Web Draw Real Time uses Reactjs and WebSockets for the "Web" part, and the web Canvas API for the "Draw" part.
-The WebSockets server uses the ws module for Node.js.When a user performs an action, the server is told about it and tells all other session members about it.
+_ The WebSockets server uses the ws module for Node.js.When a user performs an action, the server is told about it and tells all other session members about it.

 ## Currently available tools
 - Select `Keypress 1`